Eco-Mode-WP/Eco-Mode/README.md

 Out of the box it:
 - Reduces the frequency of WordPress version check requests.
 - Disables the WP news dashboard widget.
-- Reduces the frequency of the https detection.
+- Reduces the frequency of the https detection check.
 - Reduces the frequency of PHP and browser version checks.

 ## Setup